LukasFlorian/T1000/main.typ

 Object detection, as opposed to image classification, consists of two main tasks; locating where an object is and classifying which class it belongs to.
 In the context of machine learning, that means  regression must be used to approximate the location of an object and the concept of classification is applied to determine its class. #acrpl("CNN") solving these tasks can be categorized into two main categories:

-- *Two-Stage Detectors*: These detectors operate in two stages.
+*Two-Stage Detectors* split the detection objective into the two tasks mentioned before.
 The first stage proposes regions of interest and the second stage classifies which object they contain.
 In more detail, that means regressing bounding boxes and assessing the "objectness" of that region, for example by using logistic regression.
 If the confidence this region contains an object exceeds a given threshold, the second stage then classifies the object in that region.
 That requires a second pass of the extracted region through a classifier network.
 This two-stage approach can be computationally expensive, especially when dealing with a large number of proposals.
 Examples of two-stage detectors include #acrpl("R-CNN") @girshickRichFeatureHierarchies2014, Fast #acrpl("R-CNN") @girshickFastRCNN2015, and Faster #acrpl("R-CNN") @renFasterRCNNRealTime2016.

-- *Single-Stage Detectors*: These detectors perform both tasks simultaneously in a single pass through the network.
+*Single-Stage Detectors*, on the other hand, perform both tasks simultaneously in a single pass through the network.
 That means passing the image through a network that both regresses bounding boxes and classifies objects in those boxes at the same time.
 Examples include #acr("YOLO") @redmonYouOnlyLook2016  and #acr("SSD") @liuSSDSingleShot2016.
-This approach can be faster but may sacrifice some accuracy compared to two-stage detectors, as the feature extractor is not optimized for both tasks .
+This approach can be faster but may sacrifice some accuracy compared to two-stage detectors, as the feature extractor is not optimized for both tasks.

 Given the computational constraints imposed by the requirement for edge-deployment, single-stage detectors were chosen.
 Past research has shown that #acr("SSD")-variants with Inception-v2 and MobileNet-v1 backbones perform notably faster than their Faster #acr("R-CNN") counterparts, namely 4 to 7 times as fast @akshathaHumanDetectionAerial2022.